isc-projects/bind9/bin/tools/mdig.rst

-   Reverse lookups - mapping addresses to names - are simplified by this option. ``addr`` is an IPv4 address in dotted-decimal notation, or a colon-delimited IPv6 address. ``mdig`` automatically performs a lookup for a query name like ``11.12.13.10.in-addr.arpa`` and sets the query type and class to PTR and IN respectively.
+   Reverse lookups - mapping addresses to names - are simplified by this option. ``addr`` is an IPv4 address in dotted-decimal notation, or a colon-delimited IPv6 address. :program:`mdig` automatically performs a lookup for a query name like ``11.12.13.10.in-addr.arpa`` and sets the query type and class to PTR and IN respectively.
 By default, IPv6 addresses are looked up using nibble format under the IP6.ARPA